 Ease of Movement Indicator (EMV) – The Best Way to Interpret Price Action

 The Ease of Movement (EMV) is an oscillator, which analyzes the relationship between price and trading volume.
-The EMV has an uncanny ability to identify price inefficiencies in the absence of market volume.
+The EMV indicator has an uncanny ability to identify price inefficiencies in the absence of market volume.

-The EMV is often represented as a curved line, which bounces above and below zero.
+The EMV indicator is often represented as a curved line, which bounces above and below zero.
 Whenever the EMV is above zero, it conveys the price is increasing with relative ease.
 Conversely, when the EMV is below zero, the security is decreasing unchecked; hence, the indicator is named Ease of Movement.
 The below image displays the ease of movement indicator in action:

 It appears chaotic, don’t you think?